stasBigunenko/Gin_training/README.md

 # Gin_training

-Simple REST API created with Gin framework and using PostgreSQL as a Storage
+Simple REST API created with Gin framework, gRPC as a Client and PostgreSQL as a Storage

 Working with simple CRUD operations: GET, GETALL, POST, PATCH, DELETE.